codefellows/seattle-code-301n24/curriculum/class-01/facilitator/LECTURE-EXAMPLE.md

   - They are part of ES6 and allow for Object Oriented Programming
 - **What** (10 min)
   - A blueprint for creating objects
-  - A system where we can define objects in realtion to each other using subclasses using the keyword `extends`.
+  - A system where we can define objects in relation to each other using subclasses using the keyword `extends`.
 - **How** (10 min)
   - [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
   - Prepair a short demo on classes or use the one provided.
 Be sure to discuss class structure, subclasses and inheritance.